judebantony/cicd-github-action-example/README.md

 Sample release workflow execution is present [here](https://github.com/judebantony/cicd-github-action-example/actions/runs/1500211427)

 ## Jira and Github Integration - (Planning/Requirement/Test Execution) ##
-Jira and Github Integration will provide better traceability between Planning, Requirement and Test Execution.
-[Linking your GitHub account to Jira](https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-github/) gives your team the ability to see their branches, commit messages,build, test cases, test result and pull requests right in the context of the Jira tickets they’re working on.
+Jira and Github Integration will provide better traceability between Planning, Requirement, Code, Build and Test Execution.
+[Linking your GitHub to Jira](https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-github/) gives team the ability to see their branches, commit messages, build, test cases & results, pull requests and release information in the context of Jira tickets.
 More information can find [here.](https://github.blog/2018-10-04-announcing-the-new-github-and-jira-software-cloud-integration/)

 ![jira](./doc/jira.png)

-GitHub Commit data is appears in Jira Software.
 When a developer makes a commit, they should add a Jira Software issue key to the commit message, like this:

 ```json
 git commit -m "JUDE-42 add a README file to the project."
 git push origin <branchname>
 ```

+GitHub Commit data is appears in Jira Software.
 ![jiragithub](./doc/jiragithub.png)

 GitHub Action Build information is appears in Jira Software.